Bank Feeds Stopped Working in QuickBooks Desktop? Here’s How to Keep Importing Transactions for Free

 Why Did QuickBooks Desktop Stop Supporting Bank Feeds?

-• QuickBooks 2021 was sunset in May 2024
+• QuickBooks 2021 lost support in May 2024

-• QuickBooks 2022 will be sunset in May 2025
+• QuickBooks 2022 will lose support in May 2025

 Your Options If Bank Feeds Are Disabled

-❌ Option 1: Pay $500+/year for QuickBooks Pro Plus
+Option 1: Upgrade to QuickBooks Pro Plus ($500+/year)

-👉 Here’s the full step-by-step guide:
+Read the full step-by-step guide:

 Import Bank Transactions into QuickBooks Desktop (IIF)

-• ✅ Auto-categorizes and cleans data
+• Automatically categorizes and cleans transaction data

-• ✅ Supports multi-account, multi-bank, and high-volume imports
+• Handles high-volume, multi-account, and multi-bank imports

 Common Scenarios Where This Helps

-• Bank feeds stopped working in QB 2020, 2021, or 2022
+• Bank feeds no longer work in QuickBooks 2020, 2021, or 2022

 FAQ: QuickBooks Desktop Bank Feed Issues

-❓ Why did my QuickBooks Desktop bank feeds stop working?
+Why did my QuickBooks Desktop bank feeds stop working?

-❓ What is the QuickBooks Desktop sunset policy?
+What is the QuickBooks Desktop sunset policy?

-❓ What is an IIF file in QuickBooks?
+What is an IIF file?

-❓ Can I create IIF files from PDF bank statements?
+Can I create IIF files from PDF bank statements?

-❓ What types of bank statements does DocuClipper support?
+What formats does DocuClipper support?

 • PDF (scanned or digital)

-• CSV/Excel exports
+• CSV or Excel exports

 • QBO and OFX files